symbiosissolutions/insta-salesbot/README.md

 npx @modelcontextprotocol/inspector
 ```

-Choose the `Streamable HTTP` transport type, and the url `http://localhost:8001/mcp`.
-After clicking the `connect` button, you can interact with the agent from the tools tab.
-Use the `agent_one_send` tool to send the agent a chat message and see it's response.
+Choose the `Streamable HTTP` transport type, and the url `http://localhost:4300/bakery-mcp`.
+After clicking the `connect` button, you can interact with the MCP from the tools tab.